arcuru/pokem/README.md

 1. `pokem --daemon` runs it as a daemon, listening for HTTP messages.
 2. If there is no server or matrix login configured, it will send the request to the `pokem.jackson.dev` instance.
 3. `pokem` with a server configured will send a PUT request to the server.
-On a failure, it will fallback to trying with a a Matrix login.
 4. If there is a Matrix login configured, the CLI will attempt to login to Matrix itself.

 Here is the config file skeleton.